soumodiptab/SEM-1-IIITH/DSAPS/Assignments/Assignment1/2021201086/readme.md

     3       2       4
     3       3       4
     --------------------------
-### PART B : Linked List Implementation
+### PART B : Array Implementation
 ##### Filename : 2021201086_Q3_b.cpp
 #### Operational Instructions :
 1. Enter Operation to be performed.
-* 1 - Transpose a matrix
+* 1 - Add two matrix
-* 2 - Add two matrix
+* 2 - Multiply two matrix
-* 3 - Multiply two matrix
+* 3 - Transpose a matrix

 (Enter __row__, then __column__ and then the __matrix__)
 > __Note__ : The default datatype is set `int`<br>